BClare/hello-world/README.md

 # hello-world
-This is my first attempt to klearn about github.
+This is my first attempt to learn about github.
 IT's about time.